Ctri-The-Third/SpaceTraders_dispatcher/blog/week5.md

  * ✅ Have ships extracting for quest material pick the one with the highest concentration of quest material, and then secondarily the most valuable out in the event of a tie.

 * ✅ Record contracts in DB
+* Record whether we've got a detailed view of the waypoint in the DB - add in the DB "find waypoint by" methods
 * Record cooldowns into DB
 * Record extractions in DB (will require a refactor)
 * Record sell orders in DB (will require a refactor)